oemof/oemof-solph/docs/about_oemof.rst

 It offers a toolbox of various features needed to build energy system models in high temporal and spatial resolution.
 For instance, the wind energy feed-in in a model region can be modelled based on weather data, the CO2-minimal operation of biomass power plants can be calculated or the future energy supply of Europe can be simulated.

 The framework consists of different libraries.
 For the communication between these libraries different interfaces are provided.
 The oemof libraries and their modules are used to build what we call an 'application' (app) which depicts a concrete energy system model or a subprocess of this model.
 Generally, applications can be developed highly individually by the use of one or more libraries depending on the scope and purpose.
 The following image illustrates the typical application building process.

 .. 	image:: _files/framework_concept.svg
-   :height: 475px
-   :width: 1052 px
    :scale: 30 %
    :alt: The idea of Open Energy System Modelling Framework (oemof)
    :align: center